 After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

-No

-8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: $\Box$
+7. If your representation is seeking a modification, do you consider it necessary to participate at the or part of the examination? al No No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
+If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: $\Box$ to a constitution of the state